spbarathg/biofusion/README.md

 # AntBot: Solana Trading Bot

 AntBot is a multi-agent trading bot system for Solana built with a hybrid Python-Rust architecture.
-The system uses a colony structure with Queen, Princess, and Worker agents to manage capital and execute trades.
+The system uses a colony structure with Queen and Worker agents to manage capital and execute trades.

 ## Architecture

-AntBot uses a multi-layered architecture:
+AntBot uses a simplified multi-layered architecture:

-- **Python Layer**: Manages higher-level capital management, agent coordination, and monitoring
+- **Python Layer**: Manages capital allocation, agent coordination, and monitoring
-- **Rust Core**: Powers the high-performance trading engine and execution components
+- **Rust Core**: Powers the high-performance trading engine (with Python fallback when Rust isn't available)
 - **FFI Bindings**: Connects Python and Rust layers through native bindings

 ## Directory Structure